 If you don't have kids then you might be in for some surprises :)

 While your little one is busy losing his baby teeth and growing in those big, beautiful adult ones, his behavior may go through some changes.
-Knowing what to expect, and how to help him, will make this phase easier on everyone.

 Good puppy dental care means helping your little one's shiny new adult teeth stay clean, white and strong.